Felony vehicle registration fraud reduced to infraction

 People v.
 DE (San Diego County Superior Court, El Cajon Courthouse, 2016)

 Our client was charged with California indecent exposure and offered prison time.
 Despite a prior conviction for indecent exposure, our client maintained his innocence and we believed him.
 The jury knew about his prior conviction.
 Nevertheless, after a week-long trial and only a few short hours of deliberation, the jury came back with a verdict of not guilty.
+The case was dismissed.

 Blood test excluded in DUI murder case